Contributing

 Scaffoldly outfits a User or Organization with a lot of tooling.
 For transparency, we have open-sourced the tooling and components for full transparency of stacks we create and manage

-then configures an AWS account using the Terraform AWS Bootstrap Terraform Module, which is generally available in Terraform Registry, as well as the Additional Modules that are used.
-Links to the GitHub repositories can be found in each module within the Scaffoldly Project on GitHub.When Scaffoldly creates Microservices, we've partnered with an open-source template rendering tool called Archetect.
-Scaffoldly has developed a GitHub Action for Archetect to render Archetypes on a repository, and all projects are created using the GitHub Template.
+then configures an AWS account using the Terraform Module, which is generally available in , as well as the that are used.
+Links to the GitHub repositories can be found in each module within the .

 and terraform apply